haykam821/RedditEco/GUIDE.md

 > u/RedditEco register

-This will create an account for you if you do not already have one, with a default of 2000 nirvanes.
+This will create an account for you if you do not already have one, with a default of 2000 gems.

 ## Payment